Screened Thin-Target Bremsstrahlung with Partially-Ionized High-Z Species: Theoretical Framework for Electron–Ion Bremsstrahlung

 As discussed previously, in the short-wavelength limit ($k \!\uparrow\!
 E$), the Born-approximation doubly differential cross section (DDCS) fails, vanishing as the photon energy approaches the incident electron energy.
 However, the cross section remains finite if it is multiplied by an appropriate Coulomb correction factor derived by Elwert and Haug~\cite{elw69},

-where $\xi_{0}=\alpha Z_{s}\bar{E}_{0}/\bar{p}_{0}=\alpha Z_{s}\beta_{0}^{-1}$ and $\xi=\alpha Z_{s}\beta^{-1}$.
+where $\xi_{0}=\alpha Z{E}_{0}/{p}_{0}=\alpha Z\beta_{0}^{-1}$ and $\xi=\alpha Z\beta^{-1}$.
 The resulting Sauter--Elwert (SE) cross section is then defined as

 Physically, the Elwert factor $F_{\text{E}}$ accounts for the Coulomb distortion of the initial and final electron wave functions.
 It acts at the triply differential level where it modifies the local transition probability density.
 When $F_{\text{E}}$ is applied to the TDCS and one integrates over the outgoing electron angle $\Omega_{p}$ to obtain the DDCS, the resulting expression becomes essentially independent of the photon direction $\Omega_{k}$ in the neighborhood of the long-wavelength limit.
+As $\xi_{0}$ decreases, this angular independence extends progressively toward the short-wavelength limit~\cite{ElwertDissert}.
 This near-constancy allows $F_{\text{E}}$ to be treated as a global multiplicative factor that can be pulled out of the angular integration, yielding the compact form in Eq.~\eqref{eq:cross-sectionBHE}.
 At shorter wavelengths, however, where the outgoing electron becomes slow and Coulomb distortion is strongest, this approximation breaks down and $F_{\text{E}}$ must in principle be retained inside the angular integrals.
 Elwert and Haug~\cite{elw69} addressed this by computing numerical Coulomb factors that extend the validity of the correction into the short-wavelength regime.

-The analytic factor $F_{\text{E}}$ was obtained in the vicinity of the long-wavelength limit, where $\xi_{0}\!\simeq\!\xi$, and is nearly independent of the photon emission angle $\theta_{0}$~\cite{koc59}.
-As $\xi_{0}$ decreases, this angular independence extends progressively toward the short-wavelength limit~\cite{ElwertDissert}.
-The Sauter--Elwert cross section is valid in the non-relativistic regime ($\xi_{0}\!\ll\!1$) and for sufficiently small $Z_{s}$.
+The Sauter--Elwert cross section is valid in the non-relativistic regime ($\xi_{0}\!\ll\!1$) and for sufficiently small atomic numbers $(Z\lesssim 26)$.
 Unlike the Sauter result, it does not vanish at the tip region.
 For a more detailed discussion on Coulomb factors, we refer to~\cite{ElwertDissert, elw69}.

-For highly relativistic incident electrons, and higher atomic numbers, the Sauter--Elwert corrected cross section becomes inadequate and exact numerical treatments of the Coulomb field, such as the Roche--Ducos--Proriol cross section, are required.
+For highly relativistic incident electrons, and higher atomic numbers, the Sauter--Elwert corrected cross section becomes inadequate and more advanced numerical treatments of the Coulomb field, such as the Roche--Ducos--Proriol cross section, are required.